quantxt/api-docs/README.md

 Each dictionary can have one of the following 4 extraction types:

-1. **None** (or null type): Just search for the phrases.
+1. **None** (or null type): Just search for the phrases and mark them if found.
 This is mainly used for Tagging documents.
-2. **Number**: Search for the phrases AND a number in proximity to the phrase.
+2. **Number**: Search for the phrases AND a number in proximity to the found phrases.
-3. **Date**: Search for the phrases AND a date in proximity to the phrase.
+3. **Date**: Search for the phrases AND a date in proximity to the found phrases.
-4. **Regex**: Search for the phrases AND a custom regular expression in proximity to the phrase.
+4. **Regex**: Search for the phrases AND a custom regular expression in proximity to the found phrases.

-Dictionary phrases and Numbers or dates or regular expressions must appear in semantic order, either in a sentence or in a table.
-By default the phrase and the type should appear close (but not necessarily next) to each other.
+Dictionary phrases and types must appear in semantic order, either in a sentence or in a table.
+By default **Theia** expects the phrase and the type to appear close (but not necessarily next) to each other.
 Users can configure the allowable gap between dictionary phrases and types using regular expressions.

 ### Examples